Thiago Monteiro (tennis): 2022: Top 65 debut

 Monteiro started 2022 as no.89 in the world.
 He reached the quarterfinals of the ATP 250 in Adelaide, after winning 2 qualifying games and defeating Gael Monfils in the 2nd round of the main draw.
 At the ATP 500 in Rio de Janeiro, he beat Sebastian Baez but lost to top 10 Matteo Berrettini in the 2nd round.
 He made the quarterfinals again in other ATP 250s, in Santiago in February, and in Belgrade in April.

 In July 2022, Monteiro won his seventh Challenger in Salzburg, beating Norbert Gombos in the final, reaching a career-high of world No. 73 on 11 July 2022 in the ATP rankings.

-He won his first match at the 2022 US Open defeating Alex Molcan, reaching the second round for the first time at this Major.
+Monteiro won his first match at the 2022 US Open defeating Alex Molcan, reaching the second round for the first time at this major.
 He reached a new career-high ranking of world No. 61 on 17 October 2022 following his title at the 2022 AON Open Challenger in Genoa, Italy.

 2023: First Masters wins, out of top 150

 Monteiro at the 2023 Pan American Games.

-At his home tournament, the 2023 Rio Open he defeated former No. 3 Dominic Thiem in three sets in the first round for his first win of the season.
+At his home tournament, the 2023 Rio Open, Monteiro defeated former No. 3 Dominic Thiem in three sets in the first round for his first win of the season.
 He lost to second seed and eventual winner Cameron Norrie.
 The following week at the 2023 Chile Open he reached the quarterfinals defeating fifth seed Albert Ramos Viñolas and Marco Cecchinato.

 At the 2023 Miami Open he recorded his first Masters win defeating Jason Kubler and almost defeated world no.9 Felix Auger-Aliassime in the second round.
 He followed it with a second Masters win at the 2023 Mutua Madrid Open over qualifier Borna Gojo, and in the second round, he played evenly with No. 12 Karen Khachanov but was also eliminated.

 At the Masters 1000 in Rome in May, Monteiro was defeated by the top 20 player Borna Coric in the second round, in a close match.
-As a result a few months later, Monteiro ended up dropping out of the world's top 150.
+As a result, a few months later, Monteiro ended up dropping out of the world's top 150.

-In September, Monteiro began his recovery, where he reached the semifinals of the Challenger 125 in Genoa, Italy, and the following week, participating in the Davis Cup, he obtained one of the biggest victories of his career, defeating world No.4 Holger Rune in Denmark, on hardcourts, helping Brazil win the match 3-0.
+In September, Monteiro began his recovery, where he reached the semifinals of the Challenger 125 in Genoa, Italy, and the following week, participating in the Davis Cup, he obtained one of the biggest victories of his career, defeating world No.4 Holger Rune in Denmark, on hardcourts, helping Brazil win the match 3–0.
 With the momentum obtained by the result of the Davis Cup, Monteiro soon won the Campinas Challenger.
 Monteiro also reached the semifinals of the Santa Fe Challenger, and was runner-up in the Montevideo Challenger, at the end of 2023.

 In October, Monteiro also won a bronze medal at the 2023 Pan American Games.